 This change constantly presents new challenges.
-Service providers and institutions, who are directly involved in this process, often claim that traditional methods to deal with such challenges are faulty.
+Service providers and institutions, who are directly involved in this process, often claim that traditional methods to deal with such challenges come up short.

-Solentra aims to support these people by sharing her experience.
-Solentra wishes to work together with other organisations to find practical solutions.
+Solentra aims to support these people by sharing her experience and wishes to work together with other organisations to find practical solutions.

-By doing this, we hope to aid the transfer of children and young adults suffering from psychological issues into the standard sector.
+In doing so, we hope to aid the transfer of children and young adults suffering from psychological issues into the standard sector.

 - Consultation and liaison: do you have a case or a recurring topic for which you want to fuse as much expert knowledge as possible in order to deal with it?
 Solentra would like to help by drawing up a joint request for assistance and a solution process.

-- ‘Vulnerabilities in child refugees’ and ‘Detection of psychological vulnerability’;
+- A 2-day basic course: ‘Vulnerabilities in child refugees’ and ‘Detection of psychological vulnerability’;

 Our methodology: PACCT®